dbetz/monsta/README.md

 - X is a wall
 - P is the player
 - M is the monster
-- ! is a club
+- ! is a club that you can pick up
-- b is an inactive bomb
+- b is an inactive bomb that you can pick up
-- B is an active bomb
+- B is an active bomb that you have dropped
 - ? is a randomizer
+- . is a player footprint

 The following keys control the game: